Mercedes GLA 250 e SUV review

-The GLA 250 e should easily achieve the lowest running costs in the current GLA range.
-That's thanks to its large 15.6kWh lithium-ion battery, which benefits from being water cooled.
-Batteries are very sensitive to temperature changes, so keeping them at the right temperature can noticeably increase range.
+The GLA 250 e should easily achieve the lowest running costs in the current GLA range, unless you include the all-electric EQA based on the same platform.
+That's thanks to its large 15.6kWh lithium-ion battery, which benefits from water cooling.
+Batteries are very sensitive to temperature changes, so this helps keep them at the right temperature, noticeably improving range in winter.

-When fully charged, drivers should be able to manage up to 34 miles of all-electric driving, easily taking care of the average daily commute.
-Thanks to this, its official economy figure is 157-177mpg, but this figure will drop the further you drive using petrol power.
-CO2 emissions of 38-42g/km will also make the GLA 250 e very desirable for company-car drivers, reducing BiK liability.
+When fully charged, drivers should be able to manage up to 37 miles of all-electric driving, easily taking care of the average daily commute.
+Thanks to this, its official economy figure is up to 201.8mpg, but this figure will drop the more you rely on the petrol engine.
+CO2 emissions of 32-33g/km will also make the GLA 250 e very desirable for company-car drivers, reducing BiK tax.

 Engines, drive & performance

 The 1.3-litre turbocharged four-cylinder petrol engine and electric motor produce a combined total of 215bhp, while the 101bhp electric motor has enough power to make the GLA 250 e easily capable of keeping up with traffic in EV mode.
 In fact, it can reach 86mph on electricity alone but higher speeds will drain the battery pack more quickly.
 The 250 e is front-wheel drive and fitted with an eight-speed dual-clutch automatic gearbox.